maansthoernvik/rabbitmq_client/README.md

 ## Logging

-`rabbitmq_client` uses python logging, to tap into the logging flow you need to provide a `Queue` object from the `multiprocessing` module when instantiating the client (the ´log_queue´ kwarg).
+`rabbitmq_client` uses python logging, to tap into the logging flow you need to provide a `Queue` object from the `multiprocessing` module when instantiating the client (the `log_queue` kwarg).
 A queue is used since the consumer and producer is run in separate processes, and to streamline handling of logging records, each log record from all processes is put on a single queue.
-The consumer and producer processes set up ´QueueHandler´s each with ´log_level´ set to ´logging.DEBUG´.
-This means that ALL log records will be put on the ´multiprocessing.Queue´.
+The consumer and producer processes set up `QueueHandler`s each with `log_level` set to `logging.DEBUG`.
+This means that ALL log records will be put on the `multiprocessing.Queue`.

-An application using the ´rabbitmq_client´ that wants to enable logging needs to do the following BEFORE instantiating the ´rabbitmq_client´:
+An application using the `rabbitmq_client` that wants to enable logging needs to do the following BEFORE instantiating the `rabbitmq_client`:

 ```
 # Configure the logger for the current process, log to a queue handler
 logger = logging.getLogger('rabbitmq_client')
+logger.setLevel(WANTED_LOGGING_LEVEL)

 queue = multiprocessing.Queue()
 queue_handler = logging.handlers.QueueHandler(queue)